henninb/dotfiles/documents/vocab.md

 ## surreptitious
 ## synchronous
 ## thorough
-## tizzy  An excited state of agitation
+## tizzy [noun] An excited state of agitation
-## transparent  able to be seen through with clarity
+## transparent [adjective] able to be seen through with clarity
 ## triage
 ## undesirable
-## unscrupulous [adjective]
-- having or showing no moral principles; not honest or fair.
+## unscrupulous [adjective] - having or showing no moral principles; not honest or fair.
-## unsettle [verb]
-- cause to feel anxious or uneasy; disturb.
+## unsettle [verb] cause to feel anxious or uneasy; disturb.
-## urbane [adjective]
-- (of a person, especially a man) suave, courteous, and refined in manner.
+## urbane [adjective] (of a person, especially a man) suave, courteous, and refined in manner.
-## verbage [noun]
-- speech or writing that uses too many words or excessively technical expressions.
+## verbage [noun] speech or writing that uses too many words or excessively technical expressions.
-## vigorous [adjective]
-- strong, healthy, and full of energy.
+## vigorous [adjective] strong, healthy, and full of energy.
-## vixens [noun]
-- a spiteful or quarrelsome woman.
+## vixen [noun] a spiteful or quarrelsome woman.
-## unbeknownst [adjective]
-- without the knowledge of (someone).
+## unbeknownst [adjective] without the knowledge of (someone).
-## hubris [noun]
-- excessive pride or self-confidence.
+## hubris [noun] excessive pride or self-confidence.
-## credulity [noun]
-- a tendency to be too ready to believe that something is real or true.
+## credulity [noun] a tendency to be too ready to believe that something is real or true.
-## sinister  of, on, or toward the left-hand side (in a coat of arms, from the bearer's point of view, i.e., the right as it is depicted).; giving the impression that something harmful or evil is happening or will happen.
-## myopic [adjective]
-- lacking tolerance or understanding; narrow-minded; unable or unwilling to act prudently; shortsighted.
+## myopic [adjective] lacking tolerance or understanding; narrow-minded; unable or unwilling to act prudently; shortsighted.
-## despotism [noun]
-- the exercise of absolute power, especially in a cruel and oppressive way.
+## despotism [noun] the exercise of absolute power, especially in a cruel and oppressive way.
-## platitude [noun]
-- a remark or statement, especially one with a moral content, that has been used too often to be interesting or thoughtful.
+## platitude [noun] a remark or statement, especially one with a moral content, that has been used too often to be interesting or thoughtful.
-## proposition [noun]
-- a statement or assertion that expresses a judgment or opinion.
+## proposition [noun] a statement or assertion that expresses a judgment or opinion.
-## assertion [noun]
-- a confident and forceful statement of fact or belief.
+## assertion [noun] a confident and forceful statement of fact or belief.
-## null hypothesis [noun]
-- (in a statistical test) the hypothesis that there is no significant difference between specified populations, any observed difference being due to sampling or experimental error.
+## null hypothesis [noun] (in a statistical test) the hypothesis that there is no significant difference between specified populations, any observed difference being due to sampling or experimental error.
-## obsequious   [adjective]
+## obsequious [adjective] Servilely or meanly attentive; compliant to excess; cringing; fawning.
--   ??
-## incommensurate - out of proposition with
+## incommensurate [adjective] out of proposition with
-## despondent
+## despondent [adjective] In lowspirits from loss of hope or courage.
-## imbued
+## imbue [verb] to inspire or influence thoroughly; pervade.
 ## vacuity [noun] something insanse, senseless, or stupid
 ## insipid [adjective] without sufficient taste to be pleasing
 ## edification [noun] the instruction or improvement of a person morally or intellectually.